hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 }
 ```

-and add a new method to student repository
+and add a new method to the StudentRepository

 ```java
 public interface StudentRepository extends JpaRepository<Student, Long> {